Our Operating Agreement Template is included in our Pro and Premium plans. It’s also available for $125 with our starter plan.

 You are not legally obligated to create an Operating Agreement in Utah.
 Still, you are strongly encouraged to have one, as it will provide clear expectations regarding member roles and outline the regulations concerning the management of the business.

-ZenBusiness has a customizable template to guide you in creating a comprehensive Operating Agreement.
+ZenBusiness has a operating agreement template to guide you in creating a comprehensive Operating Agreement.

 Even as a single-member LLC, an Operating Agreement will benefit you, as it will serve as further proof that your company has a distinct and separate identity from you as the owner.